 Ucluelet is located on the west coast of Vancouver Island.
 It is 26 km (16 mi) south of Tofino, 100 km (62 mi) west of Port Alberni and 180 km (112 mi) northwest of Nanaimo on the east coast.
-From Nanaimo head north and exit west on Highway 4, Pacific Rim Highway, towards Port Alberni, Tofino and Ucluelet.
+From Nanaimo head north on Highway 19 and exit west on Highway 4, Pacific Rim Highway, towards Port Alberni, Tofino and Ucluelet.

 Ucluelet is a Nuu-chah-nulth First Nation word meaning ‘safe harbour’ or ‘safe landing place’.
 Archaeological evidence indicates First Nations have lived here for at least 4,300 years.